Delivery Hero (ETR:DHER) Given a €160.00 Price Target at Barclays

-Delivery Hero (ETR:DHER) has been assigned a €160.00 ($188.24) price objective by research analysts at Barclays in a research report issued to clients and investors on Friday, Borsen Zeitung reports.
-Barclays‘s price target indicates a potential upside of 34.17% from the company’s previous close.
+Delivery Hero (ETR:DHER) has been assigned a €160.00 ($188.24) price target by equities researchers at Barclays in a research note issued on Thursday, Borsen Zeitung reports.
+Barclays‘s price objective indicates a potential upside of 22.89% from the company’s current price.

 Delivery Hero SE offers online food ordering and delivery services.
 It operates approximately in 50 countries in Europe, the Middle East, North Africa, Asia, and the Americas.
 Delivery Hero SE has a strategic partnership agreement with Woowa Brothers Corp. to expand its Asian operations.
 The company was founded in 2011 and is headquartered in Berlin, Germany.